Updated February 2024

 Expatriate residents, both employers and employees, may sponsor their families in the UAE, provided they have a valid residency permit.
-Additionally, an expatriate employee can sponsor his parents for a year’s stay by paying a deposit as a guarantee for each parent as stipulated by the respective immigration department.
+Additionally, an expatriate employee can sponsor their parents for a year’s stay by paying a deposit as a guarantee for each parent as stipulated by the respective immigration department.

-A residence visa requires the applicant sponsored to undergo a medical test and prove that they are medically fit, and they must pass a security check.
+A residence visa requires the sponsored applicant to undergo a medical test and prove that they are medically fit, and they must pass a security check.